zhfanrui/Group10_ass2_owncloud/README.md

 ## Machines and steps

-1. Create all the instances (including firewall rules and disks) and store all the ip address in a runtime inventory file (can be accessed by a moudule).
+1. Create all the instances (including firewall rules and disks) and store all the ip address in a runtime inventory file (can be accessed by a module).
 3. Setup database
     - mysql
 2. Setup nfs-server.